NITCbase/nitcbase.github.io/docs/Roadmap/Stage11.md

 The `BPlusTree::bPlusDestroy()` function recursively traverses all the blocks of the index and frees them using `BlockBuffer::releaseBlock()`.

 The `BPlusTree::bPlusInsert()` function is used to insert an entry into the B+ tree of an attribute.
 This is quite possibly the most complicated function in the implementation of NITCbase.
-In pursuit of clarity, the functionality involved in this task has been split among many helper functions in the `BPlusTree` class.
+Hence, the functionality involved in this task has been split among many private helper functions in the `BPlusTree` class.

 <details>
 <summary>BPlusTree/BPlusTree.cpp</summary>